Skip to content

 Fixtures

-The root conftest.py provides app-level fixtures that every test directory inherits.
+The simple_module_test plugin provides app-level fixtures that every test directory inherits — auto-loaded via its pytest11 entry point, so installing the package is enough (no conftest.py import needed).
 Everything you need for a typical integration test — app, DB session, HTTP client, authenticated client — is already wired up.

 Available fixtures